Chapter 09

 Use lapel pins as a brand accent, not a billboard.

 A lapel pin is intentionally small.
-It can carry a logo, color, initial, or mark beside the rep or stand-in name.
+It can carry a logo, color, initial, or mark beside the rep or Stand-in name.
 Use it to signal continuity, not to turn the chat header into an ad.

-Team pin policy is useful when owners want every rep and stand-in to carry the same visual brand.
+Team pin policy is useful when owners want every rep and Stand-in to carry the same visual brand.
 Individual pins are better when personal identity matters more.

 ChoiceRep pin